Special Events and Special Event Permits

 Examples of special events include carnivals, concerts, expos, fairs, festivals, fire works displays, flea markets, parades, petting zoos, pony rides, tent sales and tournaments.

-To learn more about Special Events and Special Event Permits, download this helpful facts guide.
+To learn more about Special Events and Special Event Permits, here are some Frequently Asked Questions.

 Special Event Assistance Program